opendataphilly/opendataphilly-jkan/_datasets/covid-cumulative-historical-snapshots.md

 category:
 - Economy
 - Health / Human Services
-created: '2020-08-09T23:26:16.351308'
 license: City of Philadelphia License
 maintainer: Ambient Point Data Team
 maintainer_email: data@ambientpointcorp.com
 maintainer_link: null
 maintainer_phone: null
-notes: The City of Philadelphia's datasets are snapshots published on a daily basis.
+notes: COVID datasets are now a snapshot in time from 2020 - December 2024.
   These data sets include de-identified, aggregate datasets showing COVID-19 cases, hospitalizations, and deaths by date, zip code, race, and age/sex and are made available accumulated into historical data sets of the daily snapshots collected.
 The cases